 The Ministry of Foreign Affairs and Trade (MFAT) is the Government's principal adviser on matters relating to treaties and international relations.
-MFAT maintains the official database of New Zealand's binding treaty obligations at international law and should be consulted if a department is considering signing any international instrument that may impose obligations on New Zealand.
+MFAT maintains the official database of New Zealand's binding treaty obligations at international law and should be consulted if a public service agency is considering signing any international instrument that may impose obligations on New Zealand.27

-The Cabinet Manual requires Ministers, when submitting bills for the legislative programme, to draw attention to any aspects of a bill that have potential implications for, or may be affected by, international obligations.
+The Cabinet Manual requires Ministers, when submitting bills for the legislative programme, to draw attention to any aspects of a bill that have potential implications for, or may be affected by, international obligations.28

-&lt;sup>28 Standing Orders of the House of Representatives 2017, SO 397(2) and 398.
+26 Standing Orders of the House of Representatives 2020, SO 405(2) and 406.

-&lt;sup>29 New Zealand Treaties Online www.treaties.mfat.govt.nz/
+27 New Zealand Treaties Online www.treaties.mfat.govt.nz/.

-&lt;sup>30 Cabinet Office Cabinet Manual 2017 at 7.65(d).
+28 Cabinet Office Cabinet Manual 2017 at 7.65(d).